scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** fire

 You conjure 3 fireballs which explode in a 5x5 tile area centered on points in range you can see.
 All creatures hit by the fireballs make a Dexterity save against your spellcasting roll.
-On failure they take 2 wounds and 3 wound dice in fire damage, adding 2 wound dice on a critical.
+On failure they take 2/3 in fire damage, adding 0/2 on a critical.
 On success they take half damage, rounded down.
-The fireballs can overlap, a creature hit by 2 or more fireballs adds an extra wound to the damage for each fireball if they fail their save.
+The fireballs can overlap, a creature hit by 2 or more fireballs adds an extra 1/0 in fire damage for each fireball if they fail their save.

 Add an extra fireball for every level cast above 7th.